grpc-ecosystem/grpc-gateway/docs/docs/operations/health_check.md

 If you've implemented multiple services in your server you can target specific services with the `?service=<service>` query parameter.
 This will then be added to the `health.HealthCheckRequest` in the `Service` property.
 With that you can write your own logic to handle that in the health checking methods.

+Analogously, to register an `{/endpoint/path}` endpoint in your `ServeMux` with a user-defined endpoint path, you can use the `ServeMuxOption` `WithHealthEndpointAt`, which accepts a connection to your registered gRPC server together with a custom `endpointPath string` parameter.